Prices from £13.95

 While Finasteride 1mg for hair loss is not available on the NHS, you can buy Finasteride 1mg online via a private prescription from Prescription Doctor.

-To begin your order, simply fill our online questionnaire for one of our online doctors to review.
-If your order is approved before 3pm on weekdays, our pharmacy can dispense and dispatch your order the same day via a fast and discreet next-day delivery.
+To begin your order, complete our online questionnaire, which will be reviewed by one of our online doctors.
+If your order is approved before 3pm on weekdays, our pharmacy can dispense and dispatch your order the same day via fast and discreet next-day delivery.

-In many cases, hair loss is a temporary condition brought on by stress, sickness or weight loss.
+In many cases, hair loss is a temporary condition caused by stress, illness, or weight loss.
 In these instances, the hair can grow back over time.

 Male pattern baldness (androgenic alopecia) is typically a hereditary condition which affects a third of men in their 30s and half of men in their 50s.
 Signs of hair loss can begin to show in a man’s 20s and can be identified by a receding hairline or thinning of hair around the crown.